 - Identify strategies to increase resilience and decrease burnout

-- Impact on Students: Students will be better prepared to deal with psychological issues in their nursing practice after having taken this course.
+- Students will be better prepared to deal with psychological issues in their nursing practice after having taken this course.